Psynapsis/StaX/README.md

 # StaX

-StaX is a cross-platform application built on Avalonia and Fluent Avalonia, designed to load and display plugins with various functionalities.
-The application utilizes the `StaX.Domain` NuGet library, allowing you to easily extend its capabilities by developing your own plugins.
+StaX is a application built on Avalonia and [Fluent Avalonia](https://github.com/amwx/FluentAvalonia), designed to load and display plugins with various functionalities.
+The application utilizes the [`StaX.Domain`](https://github.com/Psynapsis/StaX.Domain) NuGet library, allowing you to easily extend its capabilities by developing your own plugins.

 ## Key Features

 - **Plugin Loading**: You can add plugins to the application by simply placing them in the `Plugins` folder.
 StaX will automatically detect and display them.
-- **Flexibility**: Plugins are implemented as descendants of the `UiState` class from the `StaX.Domain` library.
+- **Flexibility**: Plugins are implemented as descendants of the [`UiState`](https://github.com/Psynapsis/StaX.Domain/blob/main/Source/StaX.Domain/UiState.cs) class from the [`StaX.Domain`](https://www.nuget.org/packages/StaX.Domain) library.
 This allows you to develop plugins with any functionality and seamlessly integrate them into the main application.
-- **Modern UI**: The app leverages Avalonia and Fluent Avalonia, providing a modern and user-friendly interface.
+- **Modern UI**: The app leverages Avalonia and [Fluent Avalonia](https://github.com/amwx/FluentAvalonia), providing a modern and user-friendly interface.

 ## Screenshots